Big 4 vs MBB Consulting: Key Differences in Pay, Work, and Career Trajectory (2026)

 The interview process at MBB is the most rigorous in consulting.
 Here's how it compares:

-The practical implication: if you prepare hard enough for MBB cases, you will be over-prepared for Big 4.
+The practical implication: if you prepare hard enough for MBB cases, you will usually be over-prepared for broad Big 4 interviews.
 Many candidates use MBB case prep as their baseline and find Big 4 interviews more manageable.
-The reverse is not true — Big 4 prep alone does not adequately prepare you for McKinsey's PEI or BCG's analytical rigor.
+The reverse is not reliable; Big 4 prep alone may not adequately prepare you for McKinsey's PEI or BCG's analytical rigor.

-For full prep guides by firm, see: McKinsey case interview guide, BCG case interview guide, Bain case interview guide, Deloitte case interview guide.
+For full prep guides by firm, see: McKinsey case interview guide, BCG case interview guide, Bain case interview guide, Deloitte case interview guide, PwC case interview guide, KPMG case interview guide, and EY case interview guide.

 Exit Opportunities